Root Cause Analysis

 One of the best stress relievers and probably one of the least pursued is quietness.
 We sometimes make stellar attempts at quietness on vacations only to return to chaotic lives.
 While times away have their place and value, it’s really a habit of quietness that addresses fears and derails stress.

 My own journey to a less stressful life reflects the truth of what Sorge says about quietness.
-In fact, as I learn to practice quietness, my fears lessen, which in turn reduces stress.
+In fact, as I learn to practice quietness, my fears — and my stress — lessen.
 Sure, life continues to generate stressful situations and seasons, but they are no longer flavored with fear.

-Instead, I am experiencing “perfect love that casts out fear” (1 John 4:18) by seeking Him through:
+Instead, I am experiencing “perfect love that casts out fear” (1 John 4:18) by seeking God through:

 - Reading Scripture: Simply reading the Word of God and letting it live and breathe within me on a regular basis.